buehler/dotnet-operator-sdk/docs/controllers.md

 ## Other Interface Methods

 *   **`StatusModifiedAsync(TEntity entity)`**: Called *only* when the `status` subresource of the entity is updated.
 This is less common to implement, as most logic reacts to `spec` changes handled in `ReconcileAsync`.
 *   **`DeletedAsync(TEntity entity)`**: Called when the entity is observed as deleted by the Kubernetes API server *after* any finalizers have completed.
 Use this for simple cleanup tasks.
-For complex cleanup that must happen *before* the resource is removed from the API, use [Finalizers](./finalizers.md) instead.
+For complex cleanup that must happen *before* the resource is removed from the cluster, use [Finalizers](./finalizers.md) instead.

 ## Watching Related Resources (Advanced)